jwiggi18/notes/README.md

 # notes
 coding notes to self, maybe eventually turned into teaching notes

+[Intro python](https://jwiggi18.github.io/notes/Intro_python_notes.html) (largely from W3 schools with some rearrangement and my 'notes to self')

 currently only notes about python

 to see some info on R: https://github.com/jwiggi18/intro_genomics